 UART Universal Asynchronous Receiver/Transmitter.
 A module composed of a circuit that contains both the receiving and transmitting circuits required for asynchronous serial communication.

 Unimodem Universal modem driver.
-A driver-level component that uses modem description files to control its interaction with the communications driver.
+A driver-level component that uses modem description files to control its interaction with the communications driver user mode The nonprivileged processor mode in which application code executes, including protected subsystem code in Windows NT.